-This resource provides access to the metrics viewer and metrics API tools.
+The usagestatistics resource provides access to the metrics viewer and metrics API tools.
 As an administrator, you can use these tools to monitor GIS service usage in your organization for feature services, map services, tiled map services, geocode services, and geometry services.
-Information that can be gathered from service usage statistics include:
+Information that can be gathered from service usage statistics includes the following:

 - Historical service usage data

 - Peak and off-peak periods of service usage

 Before accessing the Prometheus dashboard, you must update your credentials.
 The new password must be a minimum of eight characters and must contain at least one letter (A-Z, a-z), one number (0-9), and one special character.

 Service usage statistics are collected using a metrics API pod running in your cluster.
 These metrics are persisted by a metrics API and are exposed through a service metrics viewer pod that queries the metrics API.